eZmaxinc/eZmax-SDK-cpp-qt-client/README.md

 eZmax API Definition

-- API version: 1.0.30
+- API version: 1.0.31

-This API expose all the functionnalities for the eZmax and eZsign application.
+This API expose all the functionnalities for the eZmax and eZsign applications.

   For more information, please visit [https://www.ezmax.ca/en/contact](https://www.ezmax.ca/en/contact)